wp-plugins/vooddo/readme.txt

 == Changelog ==
+= 1.5.1 =
+* Possibility to create directly a new Vooddo using a video public URL.
+* Simplified the Metabox interface.

 = 1.5.0 =
 * Compatible with the new Vooddo external API and accepts the new Vooddo ID system.
 * Vooddo can be loaded in a new Vooddo Editor browser window or tab.